mikepan/GameEngineBook/text/06-Physics.md

 If the Suzanne model in the aforementioned sample Blender file is set to Rigid Body, it will behave like a real object, fall toward the ground, and come to rest on one of its ears.

-\*\*\* Begin Note

-Avoid DLoc Movement
+>**Avoid DLoc Movement**
+>

-When using a dynamics based object (Dynamic, Rigid Body, and so on), you should use physics-based options, such as force and linear velocity for movement, and not change its location directly by dLoc.
+>When using a dynamics based object (Dynamic, Rigid Body, and so on), you should use physics-based options, such as force and linear velocity for movement, and not change its location directly by dLoc.

-\*\*\* End Note

 ### Soft Body <a id="Soft Body"></a>